There’s this constant drag in the air that you can’t cheaply travel the world and that it has to be expensive.

 Sure, it may be less comfortable than taking first class on a plane but that the whole point of traveling right?
 To step out of your comfort zone, try new things and create new experiences.

 Never be afraid to bargain…and when you do, learn to bargain like a pro!
 So many people will walk around little shops & stalls, find an overpriced item they really want and just bite the bullet so they can have it.

 Don’t settle for this!
-If you want to get the most bang for your buck, tuck up that pride and start bargaining with whoever’s selling the item.
+If you want to get the most bang for your buck, suck up that pride and start bargaining with whoever’s selling the item.
 It may only save you a few dollars but by the end of your trip, you’ll notice those few dollars will add up to pay for a meal or two.

 Find an open door…sneak right in for free!

 Okay, so not a lot of people like to do this but if you’re really wanting to visit the Cloud Rainforest of Manuel Antonio but you just think they’re charging way too much then why not just sneak in.
 After all, it’s not like they’re doing anything.
 Instead of entering from the front entrance, why not go through the back?

-You get the same experience, only backwards and if you get caught at the front gate you’ve already seen what you’ve wanted to see so getting kicked out is no big deal.
+You get the same experience, only backward and if you get caught at the front gate you’ve already seen what you’ve wanted to see so getting kicked out is no big deal.
 This works for many places.
-Use your imagination, be a little naughty, sneak in! 😉
+Use your imagination, be a little naughty, sneak in!

 Bring Your Documents